artsy/eigen/docs/deploy_a_hotfix.md

 <details>
   <summary>Codepush release hotfix process</summary>

-## Deploy your change to codepush staging deployment
+## Deploy your change to codepush canary deployment

+Let `#practice-mobile` know you will be deploying a hotfix and to hold off deploying to codepush or betas.

+Run the script to deploy the hotfix to the canary deployment:
-`./scripts/codepush/deploy-to-codepush.sh 'Staging' 'hotfix description'`
+`./scripts/codepush/deploy-to-codepush.sh 'Canary' 'hotfix description'`

 ## Test your codepush change in the production app